Nuxt Quick start guide

 If your app runs without errors, then the setup above was done correctly.
 The next step is to fetch content from Prepr using the installed Apollo client.

-Now that your Apollo client is installed and connected to Prepr, fetch the blog articles from Prepr.
+Now that your Apollo client is installed and connected to Prepr, fetch the blog posts from Prepr.

 Add a GraphQL query

-1. Create a queries directory in the root directory of your project and create a file named get-articles.js.
+1. Create a queries directory in the root directory of your project and create a file named get-posts.js.

-2. Add the following query to this file to retrieve all articles:
+2. Add the following query to this file to retrieve all blog posts:

 query {